 In the heart of Penn Quarter, the U.S. Navy Memorial Heritage Center’s 240-seat theater inside the center offers pristine HD projection and unparalleled sound.

 The U. S. Navy Memorial is located above the Archives/Penn Quarter Metro station.
 Exit the station, turn right and follow the curve of the sidewalk until you see the entrance.
-You must enter from the Plaza — there is no access from 7th Street.
-The theater is also served by the Circulator bus.
+You must enter from the Plaza — there is no access from the 7th Street entrance.

-There is a Capital Bikeshare rack a block away from the theater at 7th Street and Indiana Avenue.
+There is a Capital Bikeshare rack a block away from the theater.